PimDerks/rv.nl/src/jekyll/_songs/bizarro-world.md

     type: album
 writer: Robby Valentine
 composer: Robby Valentine
-about: Title track Bizarro World is a Muse inspired up tempo rocksong with classical piano intermezzo’s based around a killer guitar rif.
-Lyrically it’s about feeling out of place in a world where everything’s opposite and backwards.
+about: "Title track Bizarro World is a Muse inspired up tempo rocksong with classical piano intermezzo’s based around a killer guitar rif.
+Lyrically it’s about feeling out of place in a world where everything’s opposite and backwards."
 ---

 <p>I feel something viciously unkind here<br/>